soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/create-new-investigation.md

 description: ""
 ---

-# Create a new case in Data investigations (Preview)
+# Create a new case in Data Investigations (Preview)

 1. Go to [https://protection.office.com](https://protection.office.com).